andretdr/metahuman_endtoend/README.md

 Test animation and render for end to end, UE5 to Maya back to UE5 workflow

 ## Installing MS megascans plugin to Maya
-I find that uninstalling Maya and all its plugins, MtoA, USD, Bitfrost, deleteing Documents/Users/maya, and C:\program Files\Autodesk\maya, deleting bridge and reinstalling all, helps.

-Mayabe you can try just removing bridge, and Documents/Users/maya/2022/modules and reinstalling

-## Setup
-Since Brotools plug in seems to block MS megascans plugin, I installed MS mod on maya 2022 and Brotools onto 2024.
+I installed MS mod on maya 2022 and Brotools onto 2024.
 C:\Users\Andre\Documents\maya\2022\modules\quixel.mod
 C:\Users\Andre\Documents\maya\2024\modules\brotools.mod

+Seems like MS plugin is VERY sensitive, even importing hotkeys will break it.

+I install new Maya 2022, new Bridge.
+I import all my hotkeys and layouts FIRST, *THEN* install the plugin.

+## Resetting
+I find that uninstalling Maya 2022 deleteing Documents/Users/maya/2022, deleting bridge and reinstalling all, helps.

 ## Resources
 ### Exporting and importing